-Refer to Figures 12, 13, and 14.
+Refer to Figures 12, 13 and 14.

-The hoist motor is located on the opposite end to that of the electrical parts, but the two are tied together with electrical leads running through the housing.
+The hoist motor is located on the opposite end from the electrical parts, but the two are tied together with electrical leads running through the housing.

-- 1. If it is necessary to replace or repair the motor, DISCONNECT THE HOIST FROM THE POWER SUPPLY and remove the electrical cover. - Loosen the screw clamps on the terminal blocks and reversing contactor to disconnect the motor leads (See Figure 16).

-- 3. Remove the four motor mounting bolts attaching the motor to the housing.
+- 1. If it is necessary to replace or repair the motor, DISCONNECT THE HOIST FROM THE POWER SUPPLY and remove the electrical cover. - Loosen the screw clamps on the terminal blocks and reversing contactor to disconnect the motor leads (See Figures 16 and 17). - 3.
+Remove the four motor mounting bolts attaching the motor to the housing.
 It will come loose at the motor coupling. - 4.
 Inspect the motor coupling, motor shaft and all the bearings.
-Replace as necessary. - 5.
-Install new or repaired motor according to the wiring diagram located inside the electrical cover or Figures 9A and 9B.
+Replace as necessary. - Install new or repaired motor according to the wiring diagram located inside the electrical cover or Figures 9A, 9B, 9C and 9D.